HoGentTIN/linux-training-hogent/modules/package_management_debian/030-content.md

 ### dpkg -L

-In reverse, you can also get a list of all files that have been installed by a certain program.
+In reverse, you can also get a list of all files and directories that have been installed by a certain program.
 Below is the list for the `curl` package.

 ```console
 student@debian:~$ dpkg -L curl